 Once you are treated, it is time to call an attorney.
 There will be plenty of work to do if you choose to pursue the compensation you deserve.
 It would be of great benefit for you to have an attorney who is willing to take this burden off of your shoulders.
-An attorney is an expert in the field, and he will know how to deal with the managers and insurance companies in a way that best serves your interests.
+An attorney will know how to deal with the managers and insurance companies in a way that best serves your interests.

 4. DO: Allow Your Attorney to Do the Talking